 Delaware falls in the Working Effectively (W) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing, babies who have had one adverse experience, and babies experiencing housing insecurity (moved 3 or more times).
 Delaware is doing worse than the national average on the percentage of babies exiting foster care who are reunified with the parent.

 How are Delaware’s babies faring in Positive Early Learning Experiences?

 Delaware scores in the Working Effectively (W) tier for Positive Early Learning Experiences.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of parents who read to their babies daily and income-eligible babies with access to Early Head Start.
-Delaware is doing worse than the national average on indicators such as the lower percentage of babies who received developmental screening.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of parents who report singing songs or telling stories to their infants and toddlers every day.
+Delaware is doing worse than the national average on indicators such as the lower percentage of infants and toddlers who received a developmental screening.
 Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state does not offer child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.